OpenTimelineIO/otio-youtube-example/README.md

 ## MkDocs

-The OTIOExamples project utilizes MkDocs to build the documentation as a user-friendly web application.
+The otio-youtube-example project utilizes MkDocs to build the documentation as a user-friendly web application.
 If you wish to update the documentation, you should follow these instructions to build the documentation web application locally.

 Install [mkdocs](https://www.mkdocs.org/getting-started/)
 ```